dmulyalin/salt-nornir/docs/source/Overview.rst

     …except for the problem of too many levels of indirection

+From more specific to more abstract:

-**nornir_salt** - is a collection of Nornir specific plugins, born in the process of creating nornir-proxy-minion
+**nornir_salt** - is a collection of Nornir plugins, born in the process of creating Nornir Proxy Minion

-**Nornir** - pluggable automation framework to interact with network devices
+**Nornir** - pluggable automation framework to interact with network devices using pure Python

-**salt_nornir** - collection of SALTSTACK modules that rely on Nornir to run tasks
+**salt_nornir** - collection of SaltStack modules that use Nornir to manage network devices

-**SALTSTACK** - Python-based, open-source software for event-driven IT automation, remote task execution and configuration management (Wikipedia)
+**SaltStack** - Python-based, open-source software for event-driven IT automation, remote task execution and configuration management (Wikipedia)

 .. image:: ./_images/how_it_fits.png